 Piccata Milanese with Pasta

-- 4 chicken or veal breasts, about 1 pound total
+- 4 chicken breasts about 1 pound total

 - kosher salt